mkaszubowski/reefpoints/source/posts/2016-05-04-building-a-space-learning-the-ropes.md

 ![Rope](https://i.imgur.com/fkJyHS4.jpg)

 Rope is potent with creative potential because of its malleability.
-Its ability to structure complex forms and functions was something we believed we could take advantage of.
+Its ability to structure complex forms and functions was something we believed we could use to our advantage.
 After all, it’s been used since...forever, and in a seemingly infinite amount of scenarios.
 These characteristics proved beneficial to solving the challenge we were faced with.

 ## Why?